-The Asian Miracle Is Not What It SeemsExecutive Director of Asian Century Institute
+The Asian Miracle Is Not What It SeemsExecutive Director of the Asian Century Institute

 Asia is sitting on a knife edge.
 The potential of the region to generate good and happy lives for its citizens is enormous.
 But the requirements for success and the risks of failure are equally enormous.